Pfulcher26/Geppetto-/README.md

 ![api request to backend](https://i.imgur.com/dJyM5ff.png)

-The /create route is pinged and the corresponding function called from the controller.
+The create route is pinged and the corresponding function called from the controller.

 ![the create route within the routes module](https://i.imgur.com/F7TPwsX.png)